henrivain/BuildTesseract/BuildingForWindowsx86_64.md

 ## Step 2: Configure build environment

 These enviroment variables will be deleted after you close your console window, so you need to set them again, if you close your console.
+Note that, you must add quotation marks around "" any path, that has spaces.
+(Example: "C:\root\my folder\myFiles")

 ### Create folder with name of your choice